-Recommendation by the Planning Commission to the Town Council on a proposed zoning ordinance amendment to Article 2, Section 4 - Definitions of Chapter 18 of the Town Code.
-Town Council is scheduled to consider the zoning ordinance amendment on August 20, 2018.
+Consideration by Town Council on a proposed zoning ordinance amendment to Article 2, Section 4 - Definitions of Chapter 18 of the Town Code.

 Introduction and Background:

 The impetus for the finished lot grade definition first came from the Town Council's desire to prevent "dirt skirts."
 A dirt skirt refers to when a home is built up on a newly graded mound of dirt.
 Building up on a mound of dirt can help builders construct walk-out basements by elevating the grade in the front of the house and sloping the grade down near the back of the house.
 The planning process to amend the zoning ordinance and prevent "dirt skirts" included numerous Planning Commission and Town Council work sessions.
 The Mayor and Town Council approved the definition of finished lot grade, as well as a revised definition of building height, on April 4, 2011.
 Finished lot grade, as written in the Code today (which is the same language that was adopted in 2011), is defined below: